openflighthpc/flight-deploy/CONTRIBUTING.md

    and accept it, as described in detail above.
 8. Wait for our code review and approval, possibly enhancing your change on request.
-    - Note that the Flight Deploy developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while.
+    - Note that the Flight Profile developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while.
 9. Once the change has been approved we will inform you in a comment.